kalpanaRkale/Osdag-screening-test/README.md

 ## Description

-The Steel Structure Analysis Software is a web-based application that allows engineers and designers to create and analyze steel structures.
+The software is a web-based application that allows engineers and designers to create and analyze steel structures.
 The software will provide a user-friendly interface for creating, designing, and analyzing steel structures.

 ## Features